B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 #### 3.3.1 URI Schemes

+Each endpoint identifier is expressed using a [RFC3986](https://www.rfc-editor.org/rfc/rfc3986.html) URI.
+The [IANA URI scheme](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) `dtn` is registered as a permanent scheme.
+This is defined more specifically in [RFC9171](https://www.rfc-editor.org/rfc/rfc9171.html).

 > dtn-uri = "dtn:" ("none" / dtn-hier-part)
 > dtn-hier-part = "//" node-name name-delim demux ; a path-rootless
 > node-name = reg-name